Frequently Asked Questions:

 When are the KISS Systems tables updated?

-The standard daily KISS Systems tables and charts are updated once a day shortly after the cash market close shortly after 4 pm EST. Once the systems are updated, a custom email is generated and sent to each subscriber if there is a change/update to one of the favorites they selected.
+The Classic Daily KISS System tables and charts are updated once a day shortly after the cash market close shortly after 4 pm EST. The Classic Weekly KISS System tables and charts are updated once a week after the close of trading on Friday.
+Once the systems are updated, a custom email is generated and sent to each subscriber if there is a change/update to one of the favorites they selected.

-The High Performance KISS Systems will be updated multiple times intra day because of their smaller time frames, and emails along with SMS notifications will also be sent intra day.
+The High Performance KISS System will be updated multiple times intra day because of their smaller time frames, and SMS notifications will also be sent intra day.

 Please discuss the favorites section and notifications I’ll receive?